shrutipatankar/InformationRetrieval/Assignment1/README.txt

 FOR RUNNING THIS FIRST PART OF THE PROBLEM STATEMENT i.e (Task 1):
+OPEN THE PROJECT IN A IDE (FOR EXAMPLE: ECLIPSE)
 1. GO TO PROJECT : Assignment1/src/
 2. OPEN PACKAGE  : neu.informationretrieval.assignment01.task01.webcrawler
 3. GO TO CLASS   : WebCrawlerRunner